 If your timber soffits are looking a little tired, you have a few options:

 - Cap over them with plastic or ply.

 When replacing soffits, most DIYers and tradespeople will also replace the fascias too, although this is optional.

-We’ve already discussed prices for those wanting to get a professional company to rip out and replace roofline boards.
+We’ve already discussed prices for replacing roofline boards.